-The following functions are available for XML capable Cisco IP phone users:
+The following functions are available for XML-capable Cisco IP phone users:

 - Silent monitoring and whisper coaching features allow supervisors to silent monitor and/or whisper coach agents using their Cisco IP phones.
-The same feature is available on the web interface, see Silent monitoring ongoing calls.
+The same feature is available on the web interface, see Silent monitoring ongoing conversations.

-In order to provide access to the Verba Phone service for the user the system administrator needs to configure the Verba Phone Service for the user's Cisco IP phone device (for details check Configuring the Cisco IP Phone service).
+In order to provide access to the Verba Phone service for the user, the system administrator needs to configure the Verba Phone Service for the user's Cisco IP phone device (for details check Configuring the Cisco IP Phone service).

 Supported Cisco IP phone models: every XML capable phone.